kevinmiguet-wm/book-notes/Creative processes are erratic.md

 At pixar, the first version of the movie is always bad « some are beyond bad ».

-Quality arise after refinement, never at the first s
+Quality arise after refinement, never at the first shot.

+Should I accept that